Add as a Google preferred source

 Creating great content is only half the battle, as you also have to focus on getting it in front of your audience via strategic distribution.
 Some of the most effective content distribution channels include:

-- Social media: Promote content on LinkedIn, Twitter, and industry-specific platforms
+• Social media: Promote content on LinkedIn, X, and industry-specific platforms

-Step #6: Focus on lead capture & nurturing
+Step #6: Focus on lead capture and nurturing

 Converting anonymous visitors into known prospects is essential for measuring content ROI.
 Implement capture mechanisms throughout your content:

 Once captured, nurture leads through automated email sequences that provide progressive value and guide prospects toward sales conversations.
-The goal is staying top-of-mind throughout lengthy buying cycles.
+The goal is to stay top-of-mind throughout lengthy buying cycles.

 Step #7: Measure the traffic